The Ethics of Releasing a Buggy Game

 Come ponder the ethicality of the day one patch, as Nick waxes philosophical in his latest editorial.

 Something that has become commonplace in gaming’s new world is the infamous day one patch.
 Because development cycles are so incredibly tight games often have to go to the production line in an incomplete state, leaving the developer in a position to complete the bug fixing post-production, but pre-release.
 In many instances, the day one patch still isn’t enough to shore up the various bugs, leaving players with a game that may not even work properly on their machines.
-This begs the question – is it ethical to put a game on the production line that’s incomplete?
+This raises the question – is it ethical to put a game on the production line that’s incomplete?

 Before this console generation, publishers had little choice when it came to shipping a game.
 If it was broken – at all – they could not risk dropping it on the market.
 Game breaking bugs would spell commercial failure.
 Can you imagine if Bethesda’s original release of Skyrim, before the sweeping patches, was the final version of the game?
 It would be disastrous.
 Thousands of gamers would’ve been letdown by the inconsistent quality of the game and likely would’ve given up after the first few hard freezes of their system.
 Forget winning Game of the Year awards, it might’ve even taken Biggest Disappointment thanks to its problems.